-The second phase of this course is highly practical in nature as we will teach you over 100 beginners’ pole fitness techniques.
+The second phase of this course will cover the pole-specific practical elements.
 You will learn the first part of the Spin City pole syllabus alongside a series of strength and conditioning techniques to help your beginners progress.
 We will complete your practical training with beginners’ combinations, sequences and choreography.
-This course will provide you with everything you need to starting teaching confident and effective pole fitness classes for adults in your community.
+This course will provide you with everything you need to start teaching confident and effective pole fitness classes for adults in your community.

 UNIT 1 – WARM UPS AND COOL DOWNS